HomolkaN/matRad/README.md

 ---

 matRad is an open source treatment planning system for radiation therapy written in Matlab.
-It supports planning of intensity-modulated radiation therapy for mutliple modalities and is meant **for educational and research purposes**. **IT IS NOT SUITABLE FOR CLINICAL USE** (also see the no-warranty clause in the GPL license).
-The source code is maintained by a development team at the German Cancer Reserach Center - DKFZ in Heidelberg, Germany, and other contributors around the world.
+It supports planning of intensity-modulated radiation therapy for multiple modalities and is meant **for educational and research purposes**. **IT IS NOT SUITABLE FOR CLINICAL USE** (also see the no-warranty clause in the GPL license).
+The source code is maintained by a development team at the German Cancer Research Center - DKFZ in Heidelberg, Germany, and other contributors around the world.
 We are always looking for more people willing to help improve matRad.
 Do not hesitate and [get in touch](mailto:contact@matRad.org).

 More information can be found on the project page  at <http://e0404.github.io/matRad/>; a wiki documentation is under constant development at <https://github.com/e0404/matRad/wiki>.